UPPMAX/programming_formalisms/DevelopmentDesign/README.md

 Test-Driven Development (TDD) is a methodology in software development that focuses on an iterative development cycle where the emphasis is placed on writing test cases before the actual feature or function is written.
 The iterative cycle in TDD is often referred to as the RED-GREEN-REFACTOR were code first fails the test, the code is then modified until it succeeds the test, lastly the code is refactored
  <br />
   <image src="./img/TDD_Global_Lifecycle.png">
-   <span style="font-size:10px"> image contributed from Xarawn, CC BY-SA 4.0 <https://creativecommons.org/licenses/by-sa/4.0>, via Wikimedia Commons and released to the public domain with the aforemention license</span>
+   <span style="font-size:10px"> image contributed from Xarawn, CC BY-SA 4.0 <https://creativecommons.org/licenses/by-sa/4.0>, via Wikimedia Commons and released to the public domain with the aforementioned license</span>
 <br />
  The three laws of TDD:
 - 1.You are not allowed to write any production code unless it is to make a failing unit test pass.